seerge/g-helper/README.md

 # G-Helper / GHelper

-## For Asus ROG Zephyrus G14, G15, Flow X13, Flow X16, and other models
+## Open source Armory Crate alternative for Asus ROG Zephyrus G14, G15, Flow X13, Flow X16, and other models

 A small utility that allows you do almost everyting you could do with Armory Crate but without extra bloat and unnecessary services.